 The trained ML model was evaluated with observed GRB data, corrected by Galactic extinction, producing the parameter estimates shown in Table \ref{table:parameter_values}.
 The results of the optimal parameters applied to {\sc afterglowpy} can be seen in Figure~\ref{fig:lightcurve}.

-Nevertheless, we need to exercise caution, as a machine learning method such as the one employed in the fit presented in this section inherently selects a single set of parameters.
-Furthermore, the error shown in Figure ~\ref{fig:lightcurve} reflects how well the best model fits the data (see details in Appendix~\ref{sec:neuronal}), and does not tell us necessarily if the solution is unique or not.
-Thus, any degeneracy within the parameters of the model can go undetected.
-This issue will be thoroughly addressed in an upcoming paper (Garcia-Cifuentes et al., in preparation).
+Nevertheless, we note that a machine learning method such as the one employed in the fit presented in Figure ~\ref{fig:lightcurve}, inherently selects a single set of parameters.
+The 1$\sigma$ error region is used to illustrate how well the best model fits the data, for the selected parameters (see details in Appendix~\ref{sec:neuronal}).
+As discussed by \cite{GarciaCifuentes2023b}, in several adjustment methods, to find degeneracy in the parameters is not unusual.
+Such is the case of the relationship (scaling function) found between $E_0$, $n_0$ and $\epsilon_\mathrm{B}$ depending on the value of $p$, in the same spectral regime for the afterglow \citep{vanEerten2012,Granot2012,GarciaCifuentes2023b}.
+Thus, the photometry of the GRBs can be reproduced by a range of values given their energy, density and microphysical parameters.